gurock/trcli/README.md

   --run-assigned-to-id   The ID of the user the test run should be assigned
                          to.  [x>=1]
   --run-include-all      Use this option to include all test cases in this test run.
+  --auto-close-run       Use this option to automatically close the created run.
   --run-case-ids         Comma separated list of test case IDs to include in
                          the test run (i.e.: 1,2,3,4).
   --run-refs             A comma-separated list of references/requirements